Lawyers For Climate Action Welcomes Any Suggestion That Government Is Reconsidering Its LNG Import Facility – Lawyers for Climate Action

 “Lawyers for Climate Action welcomes any suggestion that the Government is reconsidering its LNG import facility – and urges the Government to consider renewable, low-emissions alternatives instead to both bolster New Zealand’s energy sovereignty, and meet our climate obligations”, says Jessica Palairet, Executive Director, Lawyers for Climate Action NZ.

-“Prime Minister Luxon has stated that the LNG import facility will only proceed if the economic case stacks up, but that must be done within a comprehensive assessment of alternatives.”
+“Prime Minister Luxon has stated that the LNG import facility will only proceed if the economic case stacks up, But you can’t claim the numbers stack up if you won’t show anyone the numbers.”

 “The continuing war in the Middle East has reminded us all how exposed we are to global fossil fuel markets.
-With our fuel prices soaring, and the increasing frequency of supply chain disruptions, it seems the last thing we should be doing is considering exposing ourselves even further to such crises”, says Palairet.
+With our fuel prices soaring, and the increasing frequency of supply chain disruptions, it’s the last thing we should be doing to such crises”, says Palairet.

 “With all of this risk, it’s even harder to understand why the Government would continue to proceed with the procurement of the LNG import facility without first considering cheaper, renewable, home-grown alternatives.”